pivotal-cf/docs-jfrog/index.html.md

 ## Install via Pivotal Operations Manager

-To install JFrog Artifactory for PCF, follow the procedure for installing Pivotal Ops Manager tiles:
+To install JFrog Artifactory for Pivotal Cloud Foundry&reg;, follow the procedure for installing Pivotal Ops Manager tiles:

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/products/p-jfrog-artifactory).
 1. Upload the product file to your Ops Manager installation.